Karma4488/PHANTOM-OSINT/README.md

 # PHANTOM-OSINT from kArmasec 🦝
 kArmas_PHANTOM OSINT 🎩
-a all around osint tool in python 🚀
+all around osint tool in python 🚀

 how to run 👇
 pip install requests beautifulsoup4